poynt/developer/_posts/2015-04-22-poynt-payment-fragments.md

 **tipAmount** _(long)_{:.italic} - Presets the tip amount.
 The tip selection screen will be skipped

+**tipAmounts** _(Map)_{:.italic} - set by the Payment Fragment and contains the mapping between transactionId and tip amount.
+In case of a multi-tender transaction, tip can be left on more than one transaction.
+You should always look at the tipAmount in `Transaction.amounts.tipAmount` and use `tipAmounts` map as a fall back.

 **references** _(List\<TransactionReferences\>)_{:.italic} - Allows the application to pass custom reference information, such as custom order id and other metadata.
 This list is returned inside Transaction object once the payment is completed

 **multiTender** _(boolean)_{:.italic} - starts the payment fragment in the multiTender mode which allows the buyer to pay using 2 or more tenders